Chat with us

 Should I Get Shockwave Therapy?

-Shockwave therapy for erectile dysfunction is a relatively new treatment that doesn't have a lot of long-term research yet recorded.
+Shockwave therapy for erectile dysfunction is a relatively new treatment that hasn't been extensively studied yet.
 With that said, the clinical studies that have been done show that it might be a promising option for those who are not interested in other common treatments.

 No matter what path you choose to take, make sure you stay as educated as possible about the different options that are available to you.